-Gin Armstrong is PAI’s deputy director, overseeing operations and also supporting research and training efforts.
+Gin Armstrong is a senior research analyst focused on regional and state power mapping.
 Previously, she spent several years in the bike industry to recover from her research roles at Media Matters for America and GMU’s Institute for Conflict Analysis and Resolution.
 She is based in Buffalo, NY.

 Kevin Connor is the executive director and co-founder of PAI and LittleSis.
 Previously, Kevin worked as a researcher at 1199SEIU, the healthcare workers union, in New York, and as a freelance corporate accountability researcher.
 He graduated from Harvard University.
 He is based in Buffalo.

 Abner Dennis is a research analyst focused on investigating Wall Street’s role in Puerto Rico.
 Abner previously worked with grassroots community organizations and collaborated on a squatters project.
 He graduated from the University of Puerto Rico with a Master’s degree in philosophy.
 Abner is based in San Juan.

 Robert Galbraith is a senior research analyst focused on research on the oil and gas industry and on regional power networks in Buffalo and New York State more broadly.
 Rob grew up near Buffalo, earning a bachelor’s degree in philosophy and psychology from SUNY Fredonia in 2008 and attending SUNY Buffalo Law School.
 He is also a co-founder and board member of Farmer Pirates Cooperative, a collective of Buffalo urban farms and gardens that shares land, equipment, and resources.